open-wc/open-wc/docs/blog/testing-workflow-for-web-components/index.md

 Fortunately, we've got you covered.
 If you're using `@open-wc/testing` then it automatically loads the `@open-wc/semantic-dom-diff` chai plugin for us to use.

-So let's try it out :muscle:
+So let's try it out 💪

 ```js
 // old: